Hypencoder: Hypernetworks for Information Retrieval: Experiments

 \subsubsection{Results on Harder Retrieval Tasks}

-The results on the harder retrieval tasks are in Table~\ref{tab:harder}, like in the out-of-domain section we only consider the main baseline models and BM25.
-We can see that in the harder tasks \name{} remains dominant over the baseline models with higher retrieval metrics in all but one column.
-Additionally, the relative improvement compared to the in-domain results are higher (on all metrics that \name{} is the best for) suggesting that on harder tasks the added complexity that can be captured by \name{}'s similarity function is especially important.
-Additionally the high performance on TREC tip-of-the-tongue (TOT) and FollowIR indicate that \name{} adapts well to different domains through domain-specific fine-tuning.
+The results for the harder retrieval tasks are in Table~\ref{tab:harder}, like in the out-of-domain section we only consider the main baseline models and BM25.
+We can see that in the harder tasks \name{} remains dominant over the baseline models with higher retrieval metrics in the vast majority of metrics.
+Additionally, the relative improvement is higher compared to the in-domain results (on all metrics where \name{} is the best) suggesting that on harder tasks the added complexity that can be captured by \name{}'s similarity function is especially important.
+Additionally, the high performance on TREC tip-of-the-tongue (TOT) and FollowIR indicate that \name{} adapts well to different domains through domain-specific fine-tuning.

 On the evaluated subset of TREC DL-HARD we see that \name{} has stronger precision metrics than the baselines by a large margin.
-As mentioned previously the higher relative improvement suggests that \name{} is especially dominant on harder tasks which, in part, explains its higher performance on TREC DL '19 and '20.
+As mentioned previously, the higher relative improvement suggests that \name{} is especially dominant on harder tasks which, in part, explains its higher performance on TREC DL '19 and '20.
 Though on in-domain dataset \name{} does better or the same on recall metrics, on TREC DL-HARD BE-Base has higher recall than \name{}.
 We suspect that this may be because the relevance function that the \mininame{} applies is not smooth, which has the benefit of being more discerning and likely accounts for some of the precision gains.
 However, if the \mininame{} makes a mistake the non-smooth scoring could result in a much harsher score than the linear inner product is capable of producing.

-Moving to TREC tip-of-my-tongue (TOT) we see that \name{} continues to perform well.
-Tip-of-the-tongue is a complex retrieval task with long queries and passages and multiple aspects, the fact \name{} outperforms the baselines by a large margin validates the need for a more complex relevance function.
+Moving to TREC Tip-of-the-Tongue (TOT) we see that \name{} continues to perform well.
+Tip-of-the-tongue is a complex retrieval task with long multi-aspect queries and passages, the fact \name{} outperforms the baselines by a large margin validates the need for a more complex relevance function.